Ngue-Um/syllabi/course_linguistic-diversity-in-africa.md

 6. Depending on their background, students will be able to gather and process information with any of the digital resources listed at the end of this document.

-7. Understand and analyse African discourses on the language realities.

 ## **Assessment method**
 - The term paper for this course will consist of a Wikipedia or a blog article including multimedia material on a specific topic discussed during the course.